rvalusa2108/Hive_Installation_In_Hadoop_Cluster/Hive Installation in Hadoop Cluster.md

   ...
   ...
 </code></pre>
-<p>To configure the metastore on other databases, the following parameters should be configured in hive-site.xml:</p>
+<p>To configure the metastore on remote databases, the following parameters should be configured in hive-site.xml:</p>
 <ul>
 <li>javax.jdo.option.ConnectionURL: This is the JDBC URL database - <strong>jdbc:mysql://localhost/hive_metastore</strong></li>
 <li>javax.jdo.option.ConnectionDriverName: This is the JDBC driver class name - <strong>com.mysql.cj.jdbc.Driver</strong> -<br>